 Remember that perception is more powerful than truth.
 You don't need to emphasize that your product or service is unique, better than the competition, or even the best for that matter.
-Doing so by declaring that it is can sometimes be worse than not saying anything at all, and the reason for that is that it makes your self-serving claim appear suspect or exaggerated.
+Doing so by declaring that it is can sometimes be worse than not saying anything at all, and the reason for that is that it makes your self-serving claim appear suspect, boastful, or exaggerated.

 By the way, please note that unique trademarks don't need to be registered, unless you are looking for financial compensation if someone ever copies you.
-In that case, you must go through a trademark lawyer to register your name.
+In that case, you must go through a trademark process to register your name.
 I am not a lawyer and please do not consider this as legal advice.
 I strongly recommend that you see a trademark or corporate lawyer for assistance in this area, especially if you're seeking to prevent any form of piracy.

 Nevertheless, keep in mind that perception is powerful.
 When it comes to the perception of a product or service, it will generally fall into either one of three categories.
 (This is especially true with services since they are intangible.)
 The first one is the “customary,” the second is the “assumed,” and the third is the “unique.”
 Let's take a look at each element in more detail.

 You might be a bookkeeper offering an income tax service as part of your portfolio — one that is widely offered by most bookkeepers these days.
 But don't just leave it like that.
-Say “Ask us about our special ‘Total Tax Tranquility' service.”
-If you're a dry cleaner offering a tie cleaning service (as most dry-cleaners do), don't just call it a “tie cleaning service,” call it, “Bring your ties out of retirement with our ‘Re-TIE-rement Reversal'.”
+Say, “Ask us about our special ‘Total Tax Tranquility' service.”
+If you're a dry cleaner offering a tie cleaning service (as most dry cleaners do), don't just call it a “tie cleaning service,” call it, “Bring your ties out of retirement with our ‘Re-TIE-rement Reversal'.”

-Before we go any further, you're probably thinking that you're a professional businessperson representing a high class, high quality product or service, and that this type of strategy is too “hokey” or that it doesn't apply to you.
+Before we go any further, you're probably thinking that you're a professional businessperson representing a high-class, high-quality product or service, and that this type of strategy is too “hokey” or that it doesn't apply to you.

-When I started out in business, I was a business development consultant specializing in medical practices.
+When I started out in business, I was a marketing consultant specializing in medical practices.
 Dealing with a professional clientele, I heard this type of objection all the time.
 However, I still say that it is possible for you to use this technique, even in these circumstances — and probably more so since doctors and professionals are prohibited from claiming superiority.